dlevsha/nasgrate/README.md

 What is Nasgrate?
 -----------------

-Nasgrate is a console utility lets you organise database schema migration process in a consistent and easy way.
+Nasgrate is a console utility that let you organise database schema migration process at a consistent and easy way.
-It support mysql, mssql, postgresql, oracle and other databases (you can find informaton [here](http://php.net/manual/en/pdo.drivers.php) )
+It supports mysql, mssql, postgresql, oracle and other databases (you can find informaton [here](http://php.net/manual/en/pdo.drivers.php) )

 Requirements
 ------------

-Nasgrate is only supported on PHP 5.3.0 and up.
+Nasgrate is only supported by PHP 5.3.0 and up.

 Installation
 ------------